fresh-joey/devops-projects/ssh-server/README.md

 sudo systemctl restart ssh
 ```

-## Connect to server with SSH keys
+## Connect to the server with SSH keys

 - From your terminal run the command below to connect to the server with the private key on your device.
 ```console
 ssh -i <path-to-privatekey> username@server-ip
 ```
-- Replace <path-to-keypair> with actual path to where the keypair was saved, server username and IP address
+- Replace <path-to-keypair> with the actual path to where the keypair was saved, server username and IP address
 - You should see an interface like this that shows a successful connection
 - Exit the console and connect with the second private key

 ![Server Image](server-landing.png)

-## Configure and connect to server with alias
+## Configure and connect to the server with alias

 - Create a file named config inside ~/.ssh folder
 - Add the following lines to the config file